 The COVID-19 crisis has caused the following significant effects to SMSFs:

 COVID-19 has negatively impacted the account balance of the superannuation pension and annuity for many retirees.
 To assist retirees, the government has reduced the minimum annual payment required for account-based pensions by 50% in the 2019-20 and 2020-21 financial years.
+The Government has decided to extend the temporary relief for a further 12 months.
+It will not apply to defined benefit income streams (as is currently the case).
 See their Covid FAQ here.

 Individuals in financial stress as a result of COVID-19 will be allowed to access up to $10,000 of their superannuation in 2019-20 year and another $10,000 in 2020-21 year.
 This is easier than meeting the normal conditions of release such as severe financial hardship and compassionate grounds.
 In addition, these superannuation withdrawals are tax-free and do not need to be included when lodging your personal Tax Return.